Lukáš Rohan

 Lukáš Rohan (/cs/; born 30 May 1995) is a Czech slalom canoeist who has competed at the international level since 2010.
 He is from Mělník, Czech Republic but lives and trains in Prague.
 Lukáš now competes solely in the C1 discipline, however he competed in the C2 discipline alongside Adam Svoboda and Martin Říha at different times between 2010 and 2015.
 He is coached by his father, Olympic silver medallist Jiří Rohan.

 Rohan won a silver medal in the C1 event at the 2020 Summer Olympics in Tokyo.
 He also competed at the 2024 Summer Olympics, finishing 6th in the C1 event and 4th in kayak cross.

 He also won a silver medal in the C1 team event at the 2021 World Championships in Bratislava.

-He won four medals (3 silvers and 1 bronze) at the European Championships, including a silver medal in the C1 event at the 2020 European Championships in Prague.
-He has also won a myriad of medals at the U23 and Junior levels in both C1 and C2.
+He won five medals (4 silvers and 1 bronze) at the European Championships, including a silver medal in the C1 event at the 2020 European Championships in Prague.
+He also won a myriad of medals at the U23 and Junior levels in both C1 and C2.